- 2022 – Business Proposal

 2004 – Full House

 This series is about a female writer that lives in a house called “Full House.”
 Her friends end up tricking her into thinking she won a free vacation.
 While she is gone, they sell the house.
 On the plane, the writer meets a famous actor.
-When she returns home to find her house has been sold, she ends up staying with the famous actor.
+When she returns home to find her house has been sold, she stays with the famous actor.
 While they don’t get along at first, they agree to get married for six months to make the woman he likes jealous.
-While married, the man and the writer end up falling for each other.
+While married, the man and the writer fall for each other.